mckiernantim/firebase-react/README.md

   <strong> Note </strong> we do not need to install dotenv!
 Create React App allows us to acces .env files but they <em> must </em> start with `REACT_APP` in our .env files.
 * Now we need to map all the values from our `firebaseConfig` object to our `.env` file.

-* run `npm i dotenv firebase` to bring in our dependencies

 * Create a `Firebase.js` file.
 This file will handle all of our logic pertaining to firebase.
 We will keep it seperate from our components.
 * Remmber to install firebase!

 ```js
 npm i fireabase
 ```